 Public Safety Services

 Public Safety Officers are responsible for enforcing campus policy.
-Officers have the authority to issue citations, trespass individuals from COCC property, evict residents, seize contraband, issue no-contact orders, and issue compliance orders.
+Officers have the authority to issue campus citations, trespass individuals from COCC property, evict campus residents, seize property that violates campus policy, serve campus no-contact orders, and serve campus compliance orders.
 Officers may also issue referrals to the Office of Student Life, Human Resources, and/or the Office of Residence Life.
-Common policy violations include possession of alcohol, possession of narcotics, and disorderly conduct.

 Public Safety Officers are authorized, by the Oregon Revised Statute (ORS) 341.300, to perform parking enforcement on COCC property.
 Officers may issue written warnings or citations.
 Additionally, Public Safety Officers are authorized by ORS 341.300 to impound vehicles which violate campus regulations, at the vehicle owner's expense.